-Corticobasal Degeneration (CBD) is a degenerative brain disease affecting people from the age of 40 onwards.
+Corticobasal Degeneration (CBD) is a degenerative brain disease that affects people from the age of 40 onwards.

 Although there are similarities to PSP, with similar nerve cell damage and the build-up of a protein called tau in certain parts of the brain, the classical clinical picture is quite distinct.
-However people diagnosed with CBD may go on to develop features of PSP and vice versa.
-Overlap between the two conditions is now well recognised.
+However, people diagnosed with CBD may go on to develop features of PSP and vice versa.
+The overlap between the two conditions is now well recognised.

 Cognitive problems are common in CBD and are often one of the first symptoms that families notice, particularly apathy, impulsive behaviour, changes in empathy and language changes.

 Other signs of CBD may include progressive numbness and loss of use of one hand.
 There may also be jerking of the fingers, slowness and awkwardness and the feeling of having an ‘alien limb’ – with complex unintentional movements of one limb causing problems with normal motor tasks.

 PSPA is the only charity supporting people with this condition in the UK.
 If you want to understand more about CBD please contact our Helpline and Information Service.

 Gradually the arm and/or leg on one side is affected and then the arm and/or leg on the other.
 People with CBD often have trouble controlling one hand when doing everyday things such as writing or tying shoelaces – tasks that involve individual muscle movements we take for granted.
 Eye movements can also be disturbed but this is less common than in PSP.